uhlik/bpy/README.md

 * `Δ Value` - Delta value
 * `Remove Color` - run operator

+##### Edit

+Quasi point cloud Edit Mode.
+Hit `Start` and all points are converted to helper mesh with vertices and entered to mesh edit mode.
+You can transform, delete and duplicate vertices using regular Blender's tools.
+If you want update displayed points, hit `Update`, when you are finished editing hit `End` to update points for a last time and delete helper mesh.
+If something went wrong, select main object with cloud and hit `Cancel` to reload original points, return interface to regular mode and attempt to clean helper mesh if it is still available.

+* To save edited point cloud, you have to use `Export` feature and check `Use Viewport Points` because edits are only in memory, if you close Blender, edits will be lost.
+* Point normals are not changed (at this time), if you rotate points, normals will be still oriented as before.
+* New points can be reliably created by duplicating existing points.
+If you create new points, they will all have the same random normal and random color.

+`Start` - Start edit mode, create helper object and switch to it `Update` - Update displayed cloud from edited mesh `End` - Update displayed cloud from edited mesh, stop edit mode and remove helper object `Cancel` - Stop edit mode, try to remove helper object and reload original point cloud

 ##### Reload

 Reload points from ply file - remove all changes made